tuzz/xteam_schedule/README.md

     assignments       = schedule.assignments
     working_times     = schedule.working_times

 There are numerous other models, for example a schedule has one 'interface' which contains various display settings.
 These are explained in detail below.
+It is also possible to convert a schedule to/from a hash.
+After serialisation, this could easily be written to a database.

+    hash     = schedule.hash
+    schedule = XTeamSchedule.new(hash)

 ## Resource Groups